 If you’re ready to take an evolutionary leap of your own, check out my list of 29 amazing PPC tools you need to try this year.

 Note: These are all tools that I use and recommend.
 Some I use daily, others less often or I have used in the past, but each tool on this list is valuable and time-saving.
 None of the creators of any of these tools asked to be included on this list or paid for the privilege.

 If you regularly work on large campaigns or campaigns across multiple accounts in Google Ads (formerly known as Google AdWords), then you need Google Ads Editor.
 It has almost everything you need for bulk edits and optimizations.
 Although it looks similar to the Google Ads interface you’re used to online, the desktop version is probably about three to five times faster.
 Essential!

 I'm a little biased here.
 Obviously, since I’m the CTO of WordStream, you shouldn’t just take my word on it.
 Here’s an actual review from Sharon H. on G2Crowd: “WordStream makes sense out of Google Ads and goes a long way to eliminate the frustration and cost.
 WordStream gives me important feedback on critical performance factors, and makes it easy to adjust and improve campaigns.”
 We offer a free trial of both the basic platform and our new offering just for social ads.
 Learn more here.

 4. AdWords Performance Grader

 This one’s free!
-And really awesome: You get a thorough audit of your AdWords account in 60 seconds or less with the AdWords Performance Grader.
+And really awesome: You get a thorough audit of your Google Ads account in 60 seconds or less with the AdWords Performance Grader.